paulfioravanti/paulfioravanti.github.io/_posts/2019-04-28-chording-qwerty-with-qmk-combos.md

   a keyboard like the Georgi, where there is no physical full-size QWERTY keyboard available, and I am forced to adapt.

-So, ultimately, your mileage may vary for chorded QWERTY, but if you use QMK combos for anything interesting, please do reach out and let me know!
+So, ultimately, your mileage may vary for chorded QWERTY, but I really like QMK combos themselves, and look forward to experimenting with them: perhaps by replacing some keyboard shortcuts with chords instead.

+If you do use QMK combos for anything interesting, please do reach out and let me know!

 [Chorded QWERTY image]: /assets/images/2019-04-28/chorded-qwerty.png
 [`COMBO_END`]: https://github.com/qmk/qmk_firmware/blob/bc536b9b6d98e5428a28f6e6ba69675bd77b79cc/quantum/process_keycode/process_combo.h#L49